cornwarecjp/Bitcoin-Cash-Off-The-Grid/README.md

 Step 4: construct your transaction
 ----------------------------------
-In a commandline window, go to the directory that contains BCCOTG, and give the command
+In a commandline window, go to the directory that contains BCHOTG, and give the command

 	./bccotg.py spend <file1> [<file2> [..]]

 where the files containing the private keys are given as commandline arguments.

-BCCOTG will ask for further information.
+BCHOTG will ask for further information.
 First, the unspent transaction outputs:

 	Transaction ID of unspent output (Enter to stop): <txid>
 	Output index of unspent output: <index>